-He Tirohanga Mokopuna 2021: The Treasury's combined Statement on the Long-term Fiscal Position and Long-term Insights Briefing sets out these challenges in greater detail.
+&lt;sup>13 He Tirohanga Mokopuna 2021: The Treasury's combined Statement on the Long-term Fiscal Position and Long-term Insights Briefing sets out these challenges in greater detail.

-T2022/244 Fiscal Strategy for Budget 2022

-Page 12
+impact of the specific fiscal risks disclosed by departments to the Treasury for HYEFU totals \$0.2 billion in revenue, \$13.9 billion in expenses and \$9.9 billion in capital across a five-year period.
 It is highly improbable that all risks would materialise at once and, when risks do materialise, you have choices around how these are managed.
 Nonetheless, the number and scale of risks of which we are aware suggest it is prudent to leave some headroom in your operating allowances to ensure their ongoing credibility as a signal of government expenditure over the medium term.